derrickoswald/CIMApplication/GridLAB-D/README.md

 Of the many arguments to spark-submit, the crucial one to execute the GridLAB-D program is the correct full path to the `.jar` file.
 A bit of help text is available if you add a `--help` switch:
 ```
-$ spark-submit /opt/code/GridLAB-D-2.0.0-jar-with-dependencies.jar --help
+$ spark-submit /opt/code/GridLAB-D-2.2.0-jar-with-dependencies.jar --help
-GridLAB-D 2.0.0
+GridLAB-D 2.2.0
 Usage: GridLAB-D [options] <CIM> <CIM> ...

   -m, --master MASTER_URL  spark://host:port, mesos://host:port, yarn, or local[*]
   -o, --opts k1=v1,k2=v2   other Spark options
+  -g, --storage_level <value>
+                           storage level for RDD serialization (default: MEMORY_AND_DISK_SER)
   -3, --three              use three phase computations
   -p, --precalculation     calculates threshold and EEA existence for all HAS, assuming no EEA
   -t, --trafos <TRA file>  file of transformer names (one per line) to process
-  -s, --simulation N       simulation number (database key) from precalculation to select transformers to process
+  -x, --export_only        generates glm files only - no solve or analyse operations
-  -a, --all                process all transformers (no pre-calculation)
+  -a, --all                process all transformers (not just those with EEA)
-  -c, --clean              clean up (delete) simulation local files
   -e, --erase              clean up (delete) simulation HDFS files
   -l, --logging <value>    log level, one of ALL,DEBUG,ERROR,FATAL,INFO,OFF,TRACE,WARN
-  -k, --checkpointdir <dir> checkpoint directory on HDFS, e.g. hdfs://...
+  -k, --checkpointdir <dir>
+                           checkpoint directory on HDFS, e.g. hdfs://...
+  -s, --simulation N       simulation number (precalc) to use for transformer list
+  -r, --reference N        simulation number (precalc) to use as reference for transformer list
+  -d, --delta D            delta power difference threshold for reference comparison
+  -n, --number N           number of transformers to process
+  -c, --csv <file>         short circuit power file
+  -u, --deduplicate        de-duplicate input (striped) files
   --help                   prints this usage text
   <CIM> <CIM> ...
 CIM rdf files to process
 ```

 _NOTE: It is important to understand that options before the jar file are consumed (and normally understood) by `spark-submit`, while options after the jar file are passed to the `GridLAB-D` program.
-While `spark-submit` and `GridLAB-D` both have a `--master` option, in the folowing example `yarn` is passed to `spark-submit` while `local[*]` is passed to `GridLAB-D` (whch overrides the default master set by `spark-submit`:_
+While `spark-submit` and `GridLAB-D` both have a `--master` option, in the following example `yarn` is passed to `spark-submit` while `local[*]` is passed to `GridLAB-D` (which overrides the default master set by `spark-submit`:_
 ```
 $ spark-submit --master yarn /opt/code/GridLAB-D-2.0.0-jar-with-dependencies.jar --master local[*]
 ```